 Trade Deficit

 A trade deficit takes place when a nation imports more products than it exports.
 When a country has a trade deficit, it means that they also have a negative trade balance.
-For developed countries, this would most likely be caused raw materials, since they consume more materials than they produce.
-Although most economists agree that trade deficits are not necessarily bad, over time, it can cause outsourcing of jobs and lower investments.
+For developed countries, this would most likely be caused by raw materials, since they consume more materials than they produce.
+Although most economists agree that trade deficits are not necessarily bad, over time, it can cause the outsourcing of jobs and lower investments.

 Import

-An import is anything that purchased by one country from another.
+An import is anything that is purchased by one country from another.
 It refers to the action of buying.
 Note that this includes both goods and services.
 A country typically imports commodities that cannot be made or aren't as effectively produced domestically.

 Export